thekabal/tki/docs/developer-guide.md

 - Anywhere you are unconditionally including a class file, use require_once().
 Anywhere you are conditionally including a class file, use include_once().
 - All PDO calls with bindParam/bindValue must use PDO datatype constants (Like PDO::PARAM_INT/PDO::PARAM_STR)
+- All PDO calls must use named parameter binding, not question mark parameter markers
 - Never use global variables.